Prospective students are encouraged to read the Information Packet found on the program website: www.kent.edu/columbiana/radiology

 What general courses are required for the program?

-The Radiologic Technology program courses on campus are held during daytime hours.
-The hours vary each semester but begin early in the morning and extend throughout the day.
+Campus courses are held during daytime hours five days per week.
+Hours vary each semester but begin in the early morning and extend throughout the day.
+Clinical hours are scheduled mainly during daytime hours but include afternoon and midnight shifts.

 How long is the program?